iEvoBio2019/2019-iEvoBio/README.md

 - What are the special challenges for evolutionary biologists who want to have a career like yours?
 - What funding sources have been helpful on your career path?

+More information on the morning session can be found on the [morning schedule](https://github.com/iEvoBio2019/2019-iEvoBio/blob/master/TentativeAMSchedule.md).

 The afternoon session will be an education session focused on helping undergraduate and graduate students learn to effectively use scientific computation.
 This session will begin with 10-minute contributed talks from the community discussing delivering computational coursework.
 See below if you would like to contribute a talk on courses or workshops that you lead.
 We will follow this with a Birds of a Feather session aimed at getting instructors serving similar student groups together to discuss syllabi, technical challenges, and assessment.
 We will aim to answer the following questions: